Skip to main content

 )

-// Stop watching when component unmounts
+// Stop watching when the component unmounts

 unwatch()